pflanze/cj50/doc-output/index.md

 ## Cleaning up

-Programming with C requires you in general to explicitly encode in your program when you are done with a particular piece of data.
+Programming with C requires you in general to explicitly encode in your program when it is done with a particular piece of data.
 Using cj50, you do this by calling the function `drop`.
-(You may have heard that the C programming language has the function `free`. cj50 uses `free` under the hoods, but offers `drop` instead as `drop` does more than `free` (it also frees up other resources than memory, and frees up any contained data structures, too), and, unlike `free`, `drop` is generally available for all kinds of data even if it does nothing, so it's easier to use.)
+(You may have heard that the C programming language has the function `free`. cj50 uses `free` under the hood, but offers `drop` instead as `drop` does more than `free` (it also frees up other resources than memory, and frees up any contained data structures, too), and, unlike `free`, `drop` is generally available for all kinds of data (but not for references!) even if it does nothing, so it's easier to use.)

 Some kinds of values, for example number types like `int` or `float`, as well as reference types (see next section), do not require cleaning up.
 They are so-called "Copy" types, they are small and can be copied everywhere and then will just be let go without needing to care about anything.
-Those are excempt from needing to be passed to `drop` (and in fact `drop` may not accept some of those, although that would be out of laziness on behalf of the cj50 author rather than out of principle).
+Those are exempt from needing to be passed to `drop` (and in fact `drop` may not accept some of those, although that would be out of laziness on behalf of the cj50 author rather than out of principle).

 ## References